Shaptic/Cicada/docs/api.rst

 .. py:method:: SwarmPeer.send(target, data[, duplicates=0])

+   Sends a data packet into the Cicada network.

    :param tuple target: one of the following: a 2-tuple (hostname, port); a :py:class:`~chordlib.routing.Hash`; or another :py:class:`~swarmnode.SwarmPeer` instance
    :param bytes data: the raw data to pack and send
    :param int duplicates: the amount of extra peers to route the message through; this is related to :ref:`attacker resilience <feature-resilience>`.

 .. py:method:: SwarmPeer.recv()

+   Blocks until a data message is received from the Cicada network.

    :rtype:  (:py:class:`~swarmnode.SwarmPeer`, bytes, bool)
    :return: the source peer that the message came from, the data message we received, and whether or not there are more messages pending